Madster973/LING-L545/01_Tokenisation/Tokeniser/Tokenizer.md

 ```

 ## Performance Evaluation
 The MaxMatch algorithm's performance was evaluated based on WER.
 The WER values ranged from 7% to 40%, indicating varying levels of accuracy across different sentences.
+You can find the WER for all the lines in **percentage.txt** file

 ### Examples